William suggests enforced career breaks to protect NHS workers’ mental health

 He chatted to staff from the Royal Berkshire NHS Foundation Trust who were on the front line of the Covid-19 pandemic, and listened as one senior nurse became emotional when he described not visiting his elderly parents in Italy for two years to protect them during the outbreak.

-The prince visited the Trust’s centre in his role as royal patron of NHS Charities Together which provided some of the £3 million needed to renovate the resource that has a gym, yoga classes and a garden providing spaces for recreation, reflection and vegetable growing.
+The prince visited the trust’s centre in his role as royal patron of NHS Charities Together which provided a portion of the funds needed to renovate the resource that has a gym, yoga classes and a garden providing spaces for recreation, reflection and vegetable growing.

 William, a former air ambulance helicopter pilot, told a small group of NHS staff who use the facility: “Everyone in the NHS is there to care for others so the last person who gets looked after is the individual.